-Avolve is excited to announce that our 2017 User Conference (PDUG-CON) will be held this coming October in Houston, Texas!
+Avolve is excited to announce that our 2017 User Conference (PDUG-CON) will be held October 2-4 in Houston, Texas!

 With ProjectDox at the center, Houston has introduced a new era in customer service delivery with the launch of its new eServices brand.
 Serving the most populous city in Texas, the City of Houston Permitting Center’s mission is to serve those who are driving Houston’s economy by helping them achieve their goals.
 Avolve and the City of Houston look forward to welcoming the ProjectDox User Group to the seventh annual user conference this Fall.